TimHsue/TJudger/README.md

 # TJudger ( NowVersion 1.0 β )
 ---
-This is a Judger for onlinejudge and loco test.
+This is a Judger for onlinejudge and local test.
 #Usage
 ##For Python:
 **Run ``sudo python setup.py install``**